Why do the Forward-leaning Inversion in pregnancy?

 The Forward-leaning Inversion potentially makes room for a good fetal position by untwisting any ligaments to the lower uterus and cervix that may be wound up from sudden stops or a twisted posture.

-- Why?
-The forward-leaning inversion potentially makes room for a good fetal position by untwisting any ligaments to the lower uterus and cervix that may be twisted from sudden stops or a habit of a twisted posture.
-Kneeling afterward allows temporarily lengthened ligaments to align the uterus with the pelvis.
-The cervix may become less tipped or tight and then able to let baby’s head to position well, and the cervix to dilate in labor more easily.
+Kneeling afterward also allows temporarily lengthened ligaments to align the uterus with the pelvis.
+The cervix may become less tipped or tight and then be able to let the baby’s head position better, and the cervix to dilate in labor more easily.

-Gently!
-Don’t drop into place!
+Please be care when attempting this technique.
+Don’t drop into place.
 Move slow and be controlled to prevent falls and protect your placenta.

 - Kneel on the edge of a couch (or the top of the stairs).
 Kneel high to see what it feels like in your body.

 - Hold the edge of the couch, bed, or other surface you are kneeling on.

 - Carefully lower yourself to your hands on the floor and then lower yourself more to rest on your forearms.
 Keep your elbows out and hands close.
 Use a stool or step if you’d like, to help you walk your hands down.

 - Let your head hang freely, but keep your chin tucked.
 Don’t rest your head on the floor.
 Your neck may need a little movement.
 Straighten your shoulders to make room for your head.